The Archaeology of New Netherland

 The research in this volume offers an invitation to investigate New Netherland with the same sustained rigor that archaeologists and historians have shown for English colonialism.
 The many topics outlined here will serve as starting points for further work on early Dutch expansion in America.

 Craig Lukezic is cultural resource manager at Naval Air Station Patuxent River in Maryland.
-John P. McCarthy is cultural preservation specialist with the Delaware Department of Natural Resources and Environmental Control.
+John P. McCarthy is senior environmental specialist, Cultural Resources, at the Delaware Department of Transportation.

 Contributors: Craig Lukezic | John P. McCarthy | Charles Gehring | Marijn Stolk | Ian Burrow | Adam Luscier | Matthew Kirk | Michael T. Lucas | Kristina S. Traudt | Marie-Lorraine Pipes | Anne-Marie Cantwell | Diana diZerega Wall | Lu Ann De Cunzo | Wade P. Catts | William B. Liebeknecht | Marshall Joseph Becker | Meta F. Janowitz | Richard G. Schaefer | Paul R. Huey | David A. Furlow